A new method for flow-based network intrusion detection using the inverse Potts model: Background and Datasets

 \subsection{CICDDoS19}

 CICDDoS19 \cite{sharafaldin2019developing} contains benign traffic and the most up-to-date common DDoS attacks (volumetric and application: low volume, slow rate), resembling real-world data.
 This dataset contains different modern reflective DDoS attacks such as PortMap, NetBIOS, LDAP, MSSQL, UDP, UDP-Lag, SYN, NTP, DNS, and SNMP.
 The traffic was captured in January (first day) and March (second day), 2019.
 Attacks were executed during this period (see Table \ref{tab:attacks-cicddos}).
-Within this dataset, a change from one day's data distribution to that of another day is a domain change, requiring the classifiers to adapt.

 Flow features on this dataset were extracted using CICFlowMeter \cite{lashkari2017characterization}.
 All features were considered here, except for Flow Id, Source IP, Destination IP, and Timestamp.
 These exceptions were made because the features were either intrinsically not informative or made up within a simulated environment.